 - Shock the pool to eliminate bacteria

 When it comes to swimming pools, it is important to know there is a lot of spring pool maintenance, and year round maintenance required.
+There are many uses for a shop vacuum durring pool maintenance.
 Over the winter, a pool’s chemistry changes and will need to get adjusted before being able to enjoy.
 Water levels will also change, whether they rose or depleted, they will need to be regulated accordingly.

 As part of the spring pool cleaning process, be sure to protect the pool’s tile and coping.
 It is also a good time of year to activate equipment.
 You do not need to necessarily wait for the first week of summer to begin this process.
 Simply removing the cover in the spring many homeowners choose to do, since looking at the water from inside the home is a much more welcoming sight that it being covered all winter long.